libinpmathew07/libinpmathew07/README.md

-### Hi there 👋
+### Hello and welcome to my GitHub profile! 👋

-I am a dedicated data engineer with 4+ years of experience working with large datasets.
-I have a passion for developing automated pipelines to transform and ingest data to uncover meaningful insights.
-My strong skill in designing and creating data pipelines has helped me to deliver successful projects.
+I am a dedicated and skilled data engineer with 4+ years of experience in handling large datasets.
+I specialize in designing and creating data pipelines, and I am highly proficient in data mining, mathematics, and statistical analysis.

-With a diverse skill set in different programming languages, I am able to propose solutions and strategies to business challenges, ensuring that the projects are delivered on time and meet the desired standards.
-I am highly motivated and always looking for new and innovative ways to deliver value to my clients.
+My expertise lies in developing high-velocity, high-volume stream processing pipelines using technologies such as Apache Spark, Apache Kafka, Apache NiFi, Hive, and Airflow.
+I also have experience in ingesting data from RDBMS to Hive tables using SQOOP.

+I love to use my programming skills in Python and SQL to analyze large amounts of data to uncover trends and patterns, build predictive models and machine-learning algorithms, and propose solutions to business challenges.
+I enjoy using data visualization techniques to present information in a clear and concise manner.

+I am a team player and enjoy collaborating with engineering and development teams to find the best solutions for our clients.
+If you're interested in learning more about my work and experience, feel free to connect with me on LinkedIn!

 - 💬 reach me: [![LinkedIn](https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=555)](https://www.linkedin.com/in/libinmathew07/)
 <!--